 Use jars for thoughtful, delicious gifts.
 Put all the dry ingredients you need for cookies and tie the recipe around the rim.
 There are also many recipes available for pies and other desserts you can make in a jar.

 No more heavy crocks.
-You can make brine pickles and sauerkraut using your wide mouth canning jar and the Perfect Pickler kit (pictured on left).
+You can make brine pickles and sauerkraut using your wide mouth canning jar and the Perfect Pickler kit (pictured below).
 The Perfect Pickler connects to top of your jar for easy pickling in a minimum of 4 days.

 #13: CANDY JAR